 Breastfeeding Your Baby With a Cleft Lip or Cleft Palate

-A cleft lip is an opening in the upper lip, and a cleft palate is an opening in the roof of the mouth (palate).
-Cleft lip and cleft palate (orofacial clefts) are birth defects that occur when the upper lip or the palate does not develop completely before birth.
+A cleft lip is an opening in the upper lip.
+A cleft palate is an opening in the top of the mouth (palate).
+Cleft lip and cleft palate are problems that are present at birth (congenital defects).
+They occur when the upper lip or the palate does not develop completely before birth.
+Some babies may have both a cleft lip and a cleft palate.

 How does breastfeeding benefit my baby?